 Our Vision is to create a model system of education for children in Ethiopia which is self-sustaining financially and which can be reproduced in other parts of Ethiopia and eventually other countries in Africa.
-The Nicolas School will be amongst the top 10 schools in Ethiopia by 2015 as measured by the percent of children graduating to University or Technical/Vocational training schools and colleges.
+The Nicolas School will be the most admired school in Ethiopia, fulfilling each child’s unique potential through excellence in education.

 Our local partner in Ethiopia is the Tigray Disabled Veteran’s Association (TDVA) and our partnership with them is essential to the process.
 We believe that the local community should take on responsibility for the upkeep and running of the school and the TDVA have agreed in their contract with Rainbows4children that they will eventually take over the running costs of the school.
 They will raise funds through their own endeavours including profits from their business activities, which employ parents with disabilities of the supported children.

 Mekele was selected as a location for the school for several reasons.
 Most importantly because there is a significant number of adults with disabilities in this region whose children do not have access to schooling.
 By selecting an urban environment, where a further education system is in place (including a university), we are supporting children for whom there is a long-term perspective of successful local employment which in turn will reduce the dependency on aid and enable them to escape from the poverty trap.
 Mekele also has good infrastructure which enables access to other parts of Ethiopia by road and air.